kpounds81/closure-stuff/README.md

-# closure-stuff
+# Closure Things

-Messing around with closure
+Just me essing around with closure in JavaScript